-As part of a week-long series on the changing face of IT Security, Channelnomics Europe spoke to our CTO, Mark Kedgley on a number of key security topics.
-You can read Mark’s views below.
+As part of a week-long series on the changing face of IT Security, Channelnomics Europe spoke to our CTO, Mark Kedgley on a number of key security topics, including what are the biggest challenges facing the IT industry, what are the biggest opportunities for IT security providers, and will hackers always be one step ahead of IT security providers?

 What are the biggest challenges currently facing the IT industry?